-Admission to the Art program in Studio Art, Photography, or Graphic Design requires an art portfolio review in order to be considered for the program and any Art Awards.
-The deadline to submit a portfolio for scholarship/award consideration is February 15 (fall entry)/November 15 (spring entry), but we will still accept portfolios after that date.
+Admission to the Art program in Studio Art, Photography, Illustration and Animation, or Graphic Design requires an art portfolio review in order to be considered for the program and any Art Awards.
+The deadline to submit a portfolio for scholarship/award consideration is February 18 (fall entry)/November 15 (spring entry), but we will still accept portfolios after that date.

 Art History Major

 Admission into the Art History major does not require a portfolio review, however, if an applicant would like to be considered for an Art History Award as part of their financial aid package, applicants may submit a 5-7 page research paper on either a specific artist or artistic movement for consideration of an Art Award.
 This may be submitted via their Admissions Portal.
-The deadline to submit an essay for scholarship consideration is February 15 (summer or fall entry)/November 15 (spring entry).
+The deadline to submit an essay for scholarship consideration is February 18 (summer or fall entry)/November 15 (spring entry).

-You may also contact us at email@example.com.
 We look forward to speaking with you!